 When Evo Morales convinced the Bolivian Supreme Court that Bolivia’s presidential term limit violated the American Convention on Human Rights, he wasn’t acting out of a sincere belief that the two dozen or so signatories to that convention intended to abolish term limits throughout North and South America.
 Rather, Morales was doing the same thing that King John was doing when he asked the Pope to annul the Magna Carta – that is, he was appealing to an authority which he thought had the power to release him from all obligation to follow the laws.

 Having an independent judiciary is not a solution.
 In Bolivia it was the judiciary itself which was destroying (or, if you prefer, interpreting) the constitution.
-In the England of 1215, there was no independent judiciary, because judges were simply the King’s servants, with the King himself presiding over the final court of appeal.
+In King John's England, there was no independent judiciary, because judges were simply the King’s servants, with the King himself presiding over the final court of appeal.
 The idea that the royal government could be made subject to the law by splitting it in half, and then making one half subject to the other half, would have seemed very silly to anyone alive at the time.

 Well, I suppose that if you put ‘revolutions are never justified’ on one end of a spectrum, then you could also put ‘nobody owes obedience to any laws at all’ on the other end.
 I suppose that is what the “sovereign citizens” believe.
 This will not be a surprise to anybody who is familiar with the tried-and-true rule that the opposite of one bad idea is usually another bad idea.